AndreyAkinshin/aakinshin.net/content/en/pages/research.md

 I was working on this project with fellows from [Sobolev Institute of Mathematics SB RAS](https://en.wikipedia.org/wiki/Sobolev_Institute_of_Mathematics) and [Institute of Cytology and Genetics SB RAS](https://www.icgbio.ru/en/).
-It was also the primary research topic of my Ph.D. thesis "Mathematical and numerical modeling of gene network artificial regulatory circuits."
+It was also the primary research topic of my PhD thesis "Mathematical and numerical modeling of gene network artificial regulatory circuits."

 **Selected publications:**